clarenzmauro/ExTra/README.md

 # ExTra
-Derived from the word Expenses Tracker.
+Derived from the word Expense Tracker.

 The Expense Tracker Application is a simple console-based program written in C++.
 It allows users to log their expenses, set a budget, and generate financial reports based on the logged expenses.
 The application is designed to help users track their spending and manage their finances effectively.